NikitaMetlitskiy/DAADWatchesShop/README.md

 The project uses CoreLocation and MapKit.
 Horizontal and vertical ScrollView.
 Also added SearchBar for searching among the assortment.
-Add an authentication with Firebase
+Add an authentication with Firebase.